 Risk factors for heart disease include:

-Cardiac scoring is performed, by appointment only, at all three locations Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Cardiac scoring is performed, by appointment only, at these two locations Monday through Friday from 8:00 a.m. to 4:30 p.m.
 For more information or to make an appointment call 405-307-2290.

 A low score suggests a low likelihood of coronary artery disease, but does not exclude the possibility of significant coronary artery narrowing.
 The results should be discussed with your physician.

 Heart scan results are interpreted by a radiologist who is a physician trained to supervise and interpret radiological examinations.
 The radiologist will analyze all the images taken during your exam and send a signed report to the ordering physician this will take 24 to 48 hours, additional copies can be sent upon request to primary care physicians or specialists.
 The ordering physician or your primary care physician will go over the results with you.